 To ensure success, we proposed a phased, crawl-walk-run approach to tackling the problem.
 Start by crawling, get the confidence to walk, get comfortable with that, and then you can run.

 In an initiative of this scope with so many moving parts, breaking down the solution into smaller parts makes it less formidable to a client.
-We work on one aspect at a time, show value and substantive progress, and then the decisionmakers can decide whether to proceed with our recommendations for the next phase.
+So we decided to work on one aspect at a time, show value and substantive progress, and then the decisionmakers can decide whether to proceed with our recommendations for the next phase.

 The client was eager to start crawling, and we partnered with their data and analytics team to move forward.
 The first phase of the project was a very intentional discovery effort to understand and document the client’s strategy and goals, as well as behavioral health’s current data landscape.